idealo/imagededup/README.md

 ##### Considerations
 - Presently, the ground truth map should be prepared manually by the user.
-Symmetric relations between duplicates must be represented in ground truth map.
+Symmetric relations between duplicates must be represented in the ground truth map.
 If an image *i* is a duplicate for image *j*, then *j* must also be represented as a duplicate of *i*.
 Absence of symmetric relations will lead to an exception.

 - Both the ground_truth_map and retrieved_map must have the same keys.